 The establishment of the Info Edge Limited Employee Option Plan(s) are approved by shareholders at annual general meeting.
 ESOP scheme 2015 was approved by shareholders through postal ballot on April 16, 2016.
 The employee stock option plan is designed to provide incentives to employees generally at and above the designation of managers to deliver long-term returns.
 Under the plan, participants are granted options which vest upon completion of three years of service from the grant date.
-Participation in the plan is at the board appointed committee's discretion and no individual has a contractual right to joint venture of ACDIPL (wholly owned subsidiary)
+Participation in the plan is at the board appointed committee's discretion and no individual has a contractual right to participate in the plan or to receive any guaranteed benefits.

-#joint venture of SIHL (wholly owned subsidiary)
+[#]joint venture of SIHL (wholly owned subsidiary)